mikemaccana/compact-wsl2-disk/README.md

 Inspired by this post on [GitHub](https://github.com/microsoft/WSL/issues/4699#issuecomment-627133168).

+ - Find your `vhdx` file
+ - Shutting down WSL2
+ - Compact the disk with diskpart

+After that just open another Linux termnal and WSL2 will restart automatically.

 ## Warning

 1. I am a strange man on the internet asking you to run a powershell script.
 You should probably look inside the script [`compact-wsl2-disk.ps1`](compact-wsl2-disk.ps1) and make sure you understand what it does.